Identifying the Effect of Persuasion: The Local and Marginal Persuasion Rates

 First, we obtain identification results for $\theta_\local$ under the three sampling scenarios in the fuzzy persuasion design.
 The first step for this purpose is to note that the same reasoning as \Cref{lem:direction} yields

-where the numerator is the LATE, which has received great attention in the econometrics literature \citep[see][for a recent debate]{Deaton2010, Heckman2010, Imbens2010}.
-The denominator that rescales the LATE is also conditioned on the compliers so that we achieve proper conditioning again.
+where the numerator is the LATE, which has received great attention in the econometrics literature \citep[see][for a debate]{Deaton2010, Heckman2010, Imbens2010}.
+The denominator that rescales the LATE is also conditioned on the same subpopulation of the compliers.

-Just like the LATE, it is contentious whether or not $\theta_\local$ should be the parameter of interest, because the compliers are concerned with an unidentified subgroup of the population.
-We take a practical view that the identification results on $\theta_\local$ can complement the results obtained in \Cref{section:identification}.
-The following theorem shows the identification of $\theta_\local$ under the three scenarios of data availability.

 \begin{theorem} Suppose that \Cref{ass:binary-monotone,ass:instrument} are satisfied. \begin{enumerate}[label=(\roman*)] \item Under \Cref{ass:fuzzy-best}, $\theta_\local$ is point identified by $\theta_\local = \theta^*$, where